drug-design/course/docs/chapters/conformational-analysis.md

 ### Conformational Potential Surface: Two Rotations

-In the case of a molecule with two rotatable bonds, the total energy is represented (Energy axis) as a function of the two variable torsion angles (Torsion 1 and Torsion 2 axis).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/conformational-potential-surface-two-rotations-30fcc9ae'><i class='fa fa-play' aria-hidden='true'></i></button>In the case of a molecule with two rotatable bonds, the total energy is represented (Energy axis) as a function of the two variable torsion angles (Torsion 1 and Torsion 2 axis).

 ![](https://media.drugdesign.org/course/conformational-analysis/2_2_1_1.png){: loading=lazy }

 #### Energy Profile Viewed from the Top

-This picture represents the same energy profile viewed from the top.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/energy-profile-viewed-from-top-ce64ed9d'><i class='fa fa-play' aria-hidden='true'></i></button>This picture represents the same energy profile viewed from the top.

 ![](https://media.drugdesign.org/course/conformational-analysis/2_2_2_1.png){: loading=lazy }

 #### Energy Profile Viewed as Contour Lines

-The previous representation can also be visualized with contour lines drawn by computers and connecting together all points with the same value of the energy.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/energy-profile-viewed-as-contour-lines-b950ce5d'><i class='fa fa-play' aria-hidden='true'></i></button>The previous representation can also be visualized with contour lines drawn by computers and connecting together all points with the same value of the energy.
 The energy levels are color-coded.

 ![](https://media.drugdesign.org/course/conformational-analysis/2_2_3_1.png){: loading=lazy }

 ### Conformational Potential Surface

-Most molecules have more than two variable torsion angles.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/conformational-potential-surface-399fc93d'><i class='fa fa-play' aria-hidden='true'></i></button>Most molecules have more than two variable torsion angles.
 Therefore their conformational potential surface cannot be visualized because the surface is defined in a space of more than 3 dimensions.
 This surface can be represented schematically as a curve displaying the energy as a function of a parameter (p) that has no real geometrical meaning.

 ![](https://media.drugdesign.org/course/conformational-analysis/2_3_0_1.png){: loading=lazy }